JanHerca/urantiapedia/output/wikijs/en/article/Joshua_J_Wilson/Machiventa_Melchizedek.md

 The first three parts of the Urantia papers were completed in 1935 AD.
 For the term “less than a thousand years ago” I estimate 985 years, which takes us back to the year 950 AD.
 To that I add one hundred years for the length of Melchizedek's term as Governor General of Urantia, which takes us to 1050 AD.

-> “_Less than a thousand years ago this same Machiventa Melchizedek, the onetime sage of Salem, was invisibly present on Urantia for a period of one hundred years, acting as resident governor general of the planet; and if the present system of directing planetary affairs should continue, he will be due to return in the same capacity in a little over one thousand years._” [UB 93:10.10](/en/The_Urantia_Book/93#p10_10)
+> “_Less than a thousand years ago this same Machiventa Melchizedek, the onetime sage of Salem, was invisibly present on Urantia for a period of one hundred years, acting as resident governor general of the planet; and if the present system of directing planetary affairs should continue, he will be due to return in the same capacity in a little over one thousand years._” <a id="a90_374"></a>[UB 93:10.10](/en/The_Urantia_Book/93#p10_10)

 _Beginning of term as Resident Governor General_